gi-no/blog_mean_stack/article3.en.md

 ![](http://cdn-ak.f.st-hatena.com/images/fotolife/p/paiza/20150814/20150814100154.png)

 #### Editing server-side database model
 On QuestionSchema, store comments as an array inside the each question and answer.
-Each comment hold created time and submitted user.
+Each comment holds the created time and submitted user.

 server/api/question/question.model.js